+"How fond that young one is of me," he would say; "she cries for joy at the sight of me."
 Among his curiosities, and he had many, he held in great esteem a huge nose, made hollow to fit his face, which his father, a being almost as eccentric as himself, had carved out of boxwood.
 When he slipped this nose over his own (which was no beautiful classical specimen of a nasal organ), it made a most perfect and hideous disguise.
 The mother who bore him never would have recognized her accomplished son.

 Numberless were the tricks he played off with this nose.
-Once he walked through the streets of --, with this proboscis attached to his face.
-"What a nose!
+Once he walked through the streets of -, with "What a nose! this proboscis attached to his face.
 Look at the man with the nose!" cried all the boys in the street.
 A party of Irish emigrants passed at the moment.
 The men, with the courtesy natural to their nation, forbore to laugh in the gentleman's face; but after they had passed, Tom looked back, and saw them bent half double in convulsions of mirth.
 Tom made the party a low bow, gravely took off his nose, and put it in his pocket.